kurator-dev/kurator/docs/content/en/docs/cluster-operator/vms-cluster-lifecycle.md

 In this mode, Kurator utilizes the capabilities of [kube-vip](https://github.com/kube-vip/kube-vip) to enable load-balancing of incoming traffic across multiple control-plane replicas using VIP.

-With Kurator, you only need to add a few additional variables in the CRD, then you will get to a high-availability cluster based on kube-vip.
+With Kurator, you only need to add a few additional variables in the CRD, then you will get a high-availability cluster based on kube-vip after init worker finished.
 The remaining part of this section will explain how to achieve this.

 Before proceeding, make sure that you have multiple control plane nodes and have configured them in examples/infra/my-customcluster/cc-custommachine.yaml.